nz-social-wellbeing-agency/mha_data_definition/README.md

 ## Instructions to build the MHA data foundation
 1. Open sasprogs/main.sas
 2. In the set up variable and macros section you will find two variables that you need to specify called `use_case_path` and `schemaname`
-3. Change `use_case_path` to the full path location of the project e.g. \\..\MAA2016-15 Supporting the Social Investment Unit\github_mental_health
+3. Change `use_case_path` to the full path location of your project
-4. Change `schemaname` to the name of your schema  e.g. the SIU project schema is DL-MAA2016-15
+4. Change `schemaname` to the name of your schema
 5. Once you have changed the variables you can run main.sas (this should build the data foundation in under 30 minutes)

 The hierarchy is shown below for anyone who wishes to make particular modifications to the data foundation